Shire of Johnstone: History

-"Send up a truckload of piss so we can all get fucking drunk" – George Pervan – 2006While two councillors attempted to get the Queensland Government to revoke the decision Andrew Fraser stated that while the action was regrettable, it was indeed the correct decision.
+"Send up a truckload of piss so we can all get fucking drunk" – George Pervan – 2006.While two councillors attempted to get the Queensland Government to revoke the decision Andrew Fraser stated that while the action was regrettable, it was indeed the correct decision.

 On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the Shire of Johnstone merged with the Shire of Cardwell to form the Cassowary Coast Region.

 Towns and localities

 The Shire of Cardwell included the following settlements: